 The above image was captured using a AHD-D7W 1080p surveillance camera.

 This next video compares a 1080p AHD CCTV camera to an analog CCTV camera.
+Both cameras are connected to the same AHD DVR (it supports analog cameras too).
 The resolution of the analog camera is 960 x 480.
 Watch to see what a difference the higher resolution makes when it comes to digitally zooming in for facial recognition.

 If you are watching this video from a desktop browser, be sure to adjust the YouTube player resolution to 1080p and view the video in full screen mode.

 Watch the videos in this playlist to see video captured using various styles of 1080p AHD cameras.

 Time will tell.